stanford-policylab/opp/py/data_readme_template.md

 ## Statewide, VA
 **Data notes**:
-- The original data was aggregated.
-- The data is aggregated by week, not by day.
+- The original data was aggregated by week.
 - Some rows have an unlikely high number of stops or searches.
 We have an outstanding inquiry on this, but for now it is assumed to be correct.
 - Counties were mapped using the provided dictionary, which is included in the